gragollier/Notflix/README.md

 ## Notes
 * Yes I included the ssh key for EdgeNode in the repository, no I don't actually use that key for anything personally.
 If you expose EdgeNode's ssh port to the internet please, please, please generate your own key, this one is certainly not secure.

+## Todo
+* iOS doesn't support playing Dash files, so currently this doesn't work on iOS.
+The planned solution is to also create HLS manifests during transcoding and the frontend will automatically choose between Dash and HLS depending on the device.

+* The whole user Ingress flow needs to be developed.
+As of right now the "Ingress Service" is a Python script that requires manual editing to actually do anything useful.

+* TranscodingService needs support for multiple resolutions as well as bitrates.
+It currently keeps the source resolution and just transcodes to the desired bitrate.